Noroff-FEU-Assignments/project-exam-2-smselnes/README.md

 Register: Register a new user with a valid **stud.noroff.no** / **noroff.no** email. the username cannot use any punctuation except underscore.
 Password must be minimum 8 characters.

+### Test flow

+_known issues - there has been a problem with a status code: 429 - too many requests during development.
+If that happens, take a step or two back and try again._

+    - Register a new user or log in if you have one.
+    	- Users must end with a stud.noroff.no or noroff.no email.
+    - When logged in, you will be redirected to the dashboard page.
+    	- go to posts.
+Scroll down and test "more posts" button.
+    - Find a post to explore.
+      - Find the comment section and leave a comment.
+      - Try to post a reaction.
+      - Click on the author of the post, below the heading on the page.
+This will redirect you to the author's profile page.
+    - Try to follow the user.
+    - Try to unfollow the user.
+    - Try to follow again.
+    - Click through the tabs on this profile page and find the "posts" tab.
+      - Try to open one of the posts.
+This redirects you to a post details page.
+        - From here, click on Dashboard in the navigation.
+    - Go to profiles.
+      - Scroll down and find "more profiles" and click it.
+      - Scroll further down and find the up arrow.
+Click it.
+This redirects you to the top of the page.
+      - Find a profile to explore.
+        - From here, click My Profile in the navigation.
+    - Scroll down to "create new post" and create one.
+      - This post should now be available for editing.
+      - Try edit the post.
+      - After editing, try to delete the post.
+      - Try to change banner.
+      - Try to change the avatar.
+      - Find the following / followers section.
+        - Open the dropdown and click on one of the following / followers profiles.
+          - From this profile page, click on the logo in navigation, which will take you back to the landingpage.
+            - Click logout in the navigation.
+            - Are you back to where you started?

+Thanks for testing.
+Feedback and suggestions is highly appreciated.

 ## Summary

 My final exam at Noroff is **Medi@holic**.
 It has been challenging, yet very interesting to work with.
 Its been quite a journey over the past 7 weeks.
 It started off with analyzing the brief well and get into the planning process.
 I've used Trello actively throughout the weeks to sort tasks and make priorities to my kanban board.